codiverse/Game-of-Life/README.md

 ## Example Grid Layouts

-There are two example grid layouts provided, one is a simple oscillator that is also used in the tests, the other is the Gosper Glider Gun which is a fair bit more interesting to watch :-)
+There are two example grid layouts provided, one is a simple oscillator that is also used in the tests, the other (default) is the Gosper Glider Gun which is a fair bit more interesting to watch :-)

 ## Usage

-	python game_of_life.py <number of generations to run for>
-	eg.
-	python game_of_life.py 200

-If no number of generations is provided the default run is 10.

-There is no sophistication to the argument parsing at present, so it will break easily.
+	game_of_life.py -h # Usage

+	game_of_life.py # Run with defaults - 50 generations, no detailed grid (only alive cells) game_of_life.py -g 200 # Run for 200 generations, no detailed grid
+	game_of_life.py -g 200 -s # Run for 200 generations, show full grid